martynj2001/inform/inform/README.md

     * List of InForms displays those that require responses

-    ** Email informs from Inform_Submited@gmail.com to InForm_sent.com (which auto fwds to 3AAC Wksp Group mail box)
+    ** Email informs from Inform_Submited@gmail.com to InForm_sent.com (which auto fwds to 3AAC Wksp Group mail box) 14 Feb 18: Authorisation with CanCanCan completed. author, moderator and admin roles created and authorised correctly.
+Need to test and fix email sending.